Beat 40: South Penquite

 SX 114759 – SX103756 Approximately 1400m of left hand single bank.

 South Penquite is returning for 2018, an old favorite and a beat that we were sorry to have to shut.
 The De Lank is a lushous river with a variety of sections.
 Tumbling moorland pocket water with glides and pools.
 Being blocked by a barrier just down stream for the last century, the population of trout is unique with fish up to the 2lb mark being taken in the past.
 The Camel emergency byelaw has imposed a later start to the season to help migratory fish, despite this having little or no bearing on the upper De Lank due to the barrier, it should bring the the opening days some more productive fishing as this beat has always taken a month to get going.

 Directions & Access:

 From Launceston take the A30 west.
 3.75 miles past Jamaica Inn turn right signed St Breward.
 Follow the road for a further 2.1 miles (turning straight, left, right at junctions) and then turn righ signed St Breward/Camelford.
 After about 0.75 miles there is a gateway on your left.
 Proceed through and park on the hard-core area.
-Post your tokens in the box and walk across the field and down to the river.
+The Fish Pass code is attached to the inner field gate post by the parking area.

 Info & Restrictions: